memoria-io/archived-reactive/README.md

         * `path: ${JAVA_HOME}`
         * `myVar: ${SOME_VAR:-defaultValue}`
 * reactive is up to date with the latest versions of JDK preview feature, currently `Java 17`.

+## DONE

+* Eventsourcing
+  * State decider, evolver, pipeline
+  * Sagas decider, pipeline
+* Streaming
+  * Stream api for usage in event sourcing

+## TODOs

+* Stream sharding to be used later for scaling
+* Increase test coverage to >85%
+* Stream api for messaging
+* Aggregate ID safety

+## Release notes

+* Reactive is using `minor` (as in semantic versioning) as a major until first version is released

 ## Usage